leoolessa/Project-Spot/README.md

 5. **Decision Making:** Chose Barcelona as the preferred city based on data analysis and visualization.

-6. **Final Location:** Identified approximate locations within Barcelona that meet the specified criteria.
+6. **Final Location:** Identified approximate locations within Barcelona, London and Silicon Valley that meet the specified criteria.

 ## Implementation

 The provided code in the Jupyter Notebook covers the entire process, including data extraction, analysis, map creation, and decision-making.
-The resulting map is saved as `barcelona_map.html`.
+The resulting map is saved as `city_name_map.html`.

 ## How to Use